1.2 million Iowans live in rural communities.

-Encouraging people like Welter to serve rural communities is critical, along with inspiring the next generation through pipeline programs like Project HOPE (Healthcare Occupations Preparation and Exploration), also directed by Ali.
+Encouraging people like Welter to serve rural communities is critical, along with inspiring the next generation through student to teacher pathway programs like Project HOPE (Healthcare Occupations Preparation and Exploration), also directed by Ali.

 In its 10th year, Project HOPE is a STEM-based career education program designed to connect minority and low socioeconomic middle school students to the health science professions early in their education.
 The program aims to get youth interested in healthcare careers early, so down the road they know how to pursue a future in a health science profession.

 Project HOPE graduate students are active in several Iowa towns including Columbus Junction, West Liberty, Cedar Rapids, and Kalona.